YourListTeam/ServerSide/YourListApp/README.md

 #### Google Sign-In - Andriod

-First import the YourListApp/andriod Andriod subfolder into Andriod Studio as a Gradle Project, note that this make a take a few minutes the first time.
+First import the YourListApp/andriod Andriod subfolder into Andriod Studio as a Gradle Project, note that this may take a few minutes the first time.

 ![](https://i.imgur.com/eVrwpX8.png)

-When it finishes all its processes open a Gradle tab (usually located on the right of the project) then locate ‘signingReport’ and run it by double clicking it.
+When it finishes all its processes open a Gradle tab (usually located on the right of the project) then locate ‘signingReport’ and run it by double-clicking it.

 ![](https://i.imgur.com/Gsb5oCK.png)